 Wednesday, May 14 – Seeds of Freedom charts the story of seed from its roots at the heart of traditional, diversity-rich farming systems across the world, to being transformed into a powerful commodity, used to monopolize the global food system.

-Slow Food St. Louis is pleased to announce the 2012 Food on Film series, featuring films that will not only whet your appetite for local, sustainable food, but will bring out the activist in you as well.
-All films will be screened at Schlafly Bottleworks.
+Slow Food St. Louis is pleased to announce the 2014 SLOWednesday schedule, with a selection of educational events and a series of films that will not only whet your appetite for local, sustainable food, but will bring out the activist in you as well.

 Monday, October 28 – You won’t look at food the same way again.
 Genetic Roulette exposes the dirt behind Big-Biotech’s big failed experiment.
 Never before seen evidence points to genetically engineered foods as a major contributor to rising disease rates in the US population.

 Monday, August 26 – American Meat is a pro-farmer look at chicken, hog and cattle production in America.
 Beginning with a history of our current industrial system, the feedlots and confinement operations are unveiled through the eyes of the farmers who live and work there.

 In Organic We Trust follows filmmaker Kip Pastor on a journey to answer the essential questions about organic: What exactly is certified organic?
 Is it really better for us, or just marketing hype?